Art and DT at EWPS

 Year 3 worked with the artist Reza Ben Gajra to create sculptures based on the book Willy the Dreamer by Anthony Browne.
 These beautiful sculptures will soon be placed in an area where all the children can observe just how awesome they are.

-For our gallery event each child has created a piece of art work based on visions and dreams.
-These amazing pieces of art will be shared by the children on June 13th during our gallery event between 3.30pm and 4.30pm in the school hall.
-Artwork will be available for sale to the artist's family and or carers at a reasonable price.
+For our gallery event each child created a piece of art work based on visions and dreams.
+Some of these pieces will be on display in the main reception area.

 How we teach Art and DT